Committee & Event Background

 Cash flow control and cost management in addition to accounting, budgeting has been her strengths.
 Zanette’s first book Don’t Let Your Customers Run Your Business explains in a succinct way how to take control of the debtor’s ledger.

-Zanette has lived in Queenscliff for 3 years and is pleased to be part of the Queenscliffe Literary Festival team.
+Zanette has lived in Queenscliff for three years and is pleased to be part of the Queenscliffe Literary Festival team.

 Committee Member